Tonsil Diseases

-Tonsils are clusters of lymphoid tissue located at the entrance to the mouth on both sides of the throat.
-They are also called "tonsils".
+Tonsils are clusters of lymphoid tissue located at the entrance to the mouth, on either side of the throat.
+They are also called “tonsils”.
 Tonsils play an important role for the immune system.
-They filter germs and other foreign substances entering the body and activate the immune system against them.
+They filter germs and other foreign substances that enter the body and activate the immune system against them.

 Sublingual Tonsils (Lingual Tonsils): Located at the back of the tongue.